 So, you have a passion project sitting in your Notes app, and you’re finally ready to get started bringing it to life.
-Or maybe you need an energy boost to catch up on your email.
+Maybe work from home is getting a little too homey and all you need is a change of scenery.
+Or maybe, all you need is an energy boost to catch up on your email.
 Whatever’s motivating you, it’s a good idea to hustle in a space that inspires productivity.
 Here are some cool places in Buffalo to open the laptop, hit shuffle on your playlist, and get some work done.

 Sometimes, nothing inspires productivity like a jolt of caffeine.
 When that’s the case, head to Spot Coffee, one of Buffalo’s original community-oriented cafés.
 With 12+ locations, there’s always a Spot nearby.
 So, get busy, or relax and people-watch.
 From downtown to the quickly growing Hertel area to the village of Williamsville, try them all to find the one that suits your vibe.

-Perks Café is another great option.
-With three locations and a philosophy that supports Buffalo’s long history as an artists’ and musicians’ hub, Perks is a must-hang when setting up a temporary home base.
+Cafe Aroma is another great option.
+With a perfect location on the corner of Elmwood Avenue and Bidwell Parkway and a philosophy that supports Buffalo’s long history as an artists’ hub, Cafe Aroma is a must-hang when setting up a temporary home base.

 For coffee and cocktails, try Remedy House in the microneighborhood of Five Points.
 The triangular space is always cozy; in the colder months, you’re shoulder to shoulder with friends—some you haven’t met yet!
 In summer, the footprint of the all-day café doubles when the floor-to-ceiling windows open to the street and sidewalk seating is added for the season.